martinberlin/cale-idf/README.md

 **Different cpp examples:**

 - **cale.cpp** Main example to use with monochrome or 3 color epapers from Goodisplay/Waveshare
-- **cale-grayscale.cpp** Example only to use with PlasticLogic epapers
+- **cale-grayscale.cpp** Example only to use with PlasticLogic epapers, serves as footprint to do it with other models
 - **cale-sensor.cpp** Same as cale.cpp but it has a sensor interrupt when a GPIO goes HIGH (Rising) this triggers a new image request
 - **cale-7-color.cpp** Example to retrieve an 4 bits image and send it with up to 7 colors the 5.65 Acep epaper

+Best settings on CALE.es website that we found to display color photos with cale-7-color is to use Dither mode: 3x3 and Bits per pixel 24.
+This is downgraded to 4bpp using dithering but that's really ok since 16 colors are more than the epaper supports.
+It's not a great photo quality but this epapers where designed to make labels and supermarket prices, not to display quality color pictures.

 ROADMAP

-    Rest of 2020 Enabling touch support to enable UX design in ESP32 2020-Sep Optimizing instantiation and configuration
+    2021-Mar till June Enabling touch support to enable UX design in ESP32 2020-Sep Optimizing instantiation and configuration
     2020-Aug Adding color epapers 5.83 and 7.5 inches
     2020-Jul Added PlasticLogic as a new brand with 4 wire SPI (uses MISO)

 ## News

 - Multi SPI epaper 12.48 class Wave12I48 is working.
-This epaper has Waveshare added electronics and ESP32 support.
+This epaper has Waveshare added electronics and ESP32 support and **Cale-idf** was the first component to support it with optimized SPI communication.
 It has a 160 Kb buffer, so it leaves no DRAM for your program.
 Check my PSIRAM hack to replace the DevKitC with a ESP32 WROVER-B board if you want to have a working sketch with additional libraries (WiFi, download image from www, etc) Without PSIRAM only a very basic sketch can be made.

 [News section has been moved to the Wiki section](https://github.com/martinberlin/cale-idf/wiki/CalEPD-news)